The Many-Worlds Calculus: Representing Computation

+One can encode any term of the language into a Many-Worlds diagram.
+Given some typing derivation $\xi$ of a term $x_1 : A_1, \dots, x_n : A_n \vdash_t t : B$ we write $\pparenthesis{\xi}$ for the function that maps $\xi$ to a diagram in the Many-Worlds Calculus with $n$ input wires of type $A_1, \dots, A_n$ and one output wire of type $B$.
+For the typing derivation $\xi$ of an iso $\vdash_\omega \omega :A \isot B$, $\pparenthesis{\xi}$ gives a diagram with one input wire of type $A$ and one output wire of type $B$.\\ $\pparenthesis{\xi}$ is defined inductively over $\vdash_t$ and $\vdash_\omega$ as shown in Figure~\ref{fig:translation}, where the worlds sets are handled by world-agnostic compositions of diagrams with their canonical labelings.
+This encoding can be shown to be sound in regard to the programming language rewriting system~\cite{phd-kostia}.

-\begin{example} In the case where $R = \mathbb C$, one can encode the Hadamard gate by:\ (already given in \cite{sabry2018symmetric}) as shown in \cref{fig:ex_match}.
-The yellow box stands for the Hadamard gate (which one can build following \cref{ex:Hadamard-in-language}).
+\begin{exa} We can represent the term of type $(\one\oplus\one)^{\tensor2}\leftrightarrow(\one\oplus\one)^{\tensor2}$ (already given in \cite{sabry2018symmetric}) as shown in Figure~\ref{fig:ex_match}.
+The yellow box stands for the Hadamard gate (which one can build following Example~\ref{ex:Hadamard-in-language}).
 Each line of this isomorphism corresponds to a column of the figure.
-Each columns start by matching the input as $\langle\textbf{tt},x\rangle$ or $ \langle\textbf{ff},x\rangle$, then compute $y$ from $x$, and then build the output by following the syntax.
+Each columns start by matching the input as $\langle\tc,x\rangle$ or $ \langle\fc,x\rangle$, then computing $y$ from $x$, and finally building the output by following the syntax.
 The world set is computed by composing each of the blocks of this term, using the world-agnostic composition of $\ManyWorlds{\forall}$.
-It can be seen as a subset of $\{a,b\} \times \{c,c'\} \times \{0,1,2,3\}$ where $\{a,b\}$ corresponds to being on the first or second line of the matching, $\{c,c'\}$ being on the left or right of the sum, and $\{0,1,2,3\}$ being the world set of the Hadamard gate. \end{example}
+It can be seen as a subset of $\{a,b\} \times \{c,c'\} \times \{0,1,2,3\}$ where $\{a,b\}$ corresponds to being on the first or second line of the matching, $\{c,c'\}$ being on the left or right of the sum, and $\{0,1,2,3\}$ being the world set of the Hadamard gate. \end{exa}